booch/presentations/Laziness/slides.md

 ???

-- Traditional definition of "lazy" evaluation
+- Traditional definition of "lazy" -- lazy evaluation
 - A little different than my earlier definition
     - This is focused on expressions